 Actively support and promote our mission.

-Commit to an initial two-year term
+Commit to an initial one-year term

 Attend at least 75% of all regularly scheduled monthly Board meetings annually.